 Nancy Herriman writes the ‘A Mystery of Old San Francisco' series featuring a courageous nurse and a war-scarred police detective in 1860s San Francisco.

 D.E.
 Ireland, writes the Eliza Doolittle and Henry HigginsMystery series in which the celebrated professor of Wimpole Street and the former Cockney flower girl join forces to solve crime in Edwardian London.
-The first in the series, Wouldn't It Be Deadly, was nominated for an Agatha Award for Best Historical Novel.
+Wouldn't It Be Deadly and Get Me to the Grave on Time, were both nominated for an Agatha Award for Best Historical Novel.

 Anna Loan-Wilsey writes the Hattie Davish Mystery series set in 1890's America featuring a traveling secretary who solves crimes in every historic town she visits,